hyperion-cs/dhaf/README.md

 - The entry points for the web service in the dhaf configuration should be at least two, but perhaps this is obvious;
 - If you have a desire and/or need to load balance, that is not what dhaf is for.
 Its purpose is to provide a working entry point into a web service, and it is by no means a (reverse) proxy server.
 So, if there is a need for the above, then the entry points in the dhaf configuration should be servers with e.g. [HAProxy](https://en.wikipedia.org/wiki/HAProxy) (or its equivalent), whose functionality is designed to do just that.

+# How to write your own dhaf provider in .NET
+Want to write your own provider (switcher or health checker) for **dhaf**?
+It's very easy to do.

+Minimal templates (skeletons) for each provider type can be seen [here](/templates/dhaf_extensions).
+If you think your extension turned out wonderful, you can create a [PR](https://github.com/hyperion-cs/dhaf/pulls) to add it to the core extensions.

 # Terminology
 - Failover — emergency switching of the entry point in automatic mode;
 - Switchover — knowingly manually switching entry points (for maintenance, testing, etc.);